FarhatBuet14/FarhatBuet14.github.io/_pages/research.md

 ## Research

 I build deployable computer vision and edge-to-cloud AI systems for real-world sensing, emphasizing robustness, scalability, and reliability.
+My work bridges model development and field deployment—designing end-to-end pipelines from data capture and processing to inference, monitoring, and human-in-the-loop validation.

 ---